ColasDroin/simple_DA_study/README.md

 ## Introduction

-This minimal repository aims at turning the initial [Dynamic Aperture template](https://github.com/xsuite/DA_study_template), designed to create large, parallelized, parameter scans, into a simpler set of scripts for studying the dynamic aperture of a given accelerator model, under a fixed configuration.
+This minimal repository aims at turning the initial [Dynamic Aperture template](https://github.com/xsuite/DA_study_template), designed to create large, parallelized, parameter scans, into a simpler set of scripts for making simulations of a given accelerator model, under a fixed configuration.

 ## Installation